-For infants under 4 months, Dr. Strutz will take your child to another room.
-Your child will be gently swaddled and a specialty formulated numbing gel will be applied.
+For infants, Dr. Strutz will take your child to another room.
+Your child will be gently swaddled and a specialty formulated numbing gel will be applied and a very small amount of local anesthetic given to the treatment area.
 Glasses will be placed over your child's eyes, as well as everyone else's who is in the room, to protect them from the laser.
 The actual procedure generally takes 3-5 minutes.
 Some fussing or crying during the procedure is common.

 We are pleased to use a laser, as this means minimal (if any) bleeding and more immediate healing.